IUDataStructuresCourse/course-web-page-Fall-2021/index.md

 **Textbook:**

-Data Structures and Algorithm Analysis in Java, 3rd Ed. by Mark A. Weiss
+*Data Structures and Algorithm Analysis in Java*, 3rd Ed. by Mark A. Weiss

 **Slack: (communicating with instructors and other students)**